sveltejs/sapper-legacy.svelte.dev/content/guide/02-routing.md

 }
 ```

+> `delete` is a reserved word in JavaScript.
+To handle DELETE requests, export a function called `del` instead.

 There are three simple rules for naming the files that define your routes:

 * A file called `routes/about.html` corresponds to the `/about` route.
 A file called `routes/blog/[slug].html` corresponds to the `/blog/:slug` route, in which case `params.slug` is available to the route